John Roderick (musician): "Bean Dad" controversy

 In January 2021, Roderick posted a Twitter thread in which he discussed preventing his nine-year-old daughter from eating a can of baked beans until she could open it using a manual can opener by herself, which he estimated took six hours.
 His comments were met with a large outcry on Twitter, and some users began derisively referring to Roderick as "Bean Dad".

 The podcast My Brother, My Brother and Me, which had previously used The Long Winters' song "It's a Departure" as a theme, announced that they would be removing the music from the show; it was replaced by "My Life Is Better with You" by Montaigne.
 Friendly Fire, which was co-hosted by Roderick, went on a brief hiatus before announcing on January 22 that it would not be returning.

 Roderick posted an extensive apology to his website addressing the controversy.
 He stated that the story was "poorly told" and not properly contextualized.
 He added that he and his daughter had already eaten a large breakfast, were smiling and laughing throughout the ordeal, and that she had had access to other snacks.
-He also apologized for the language of his story, claiming he was not aware how it affected abuse survivors.
+He also apologized for the language of his story, saying he was not aware how it affected abuse survivors.
 He additionally addressed what he described as his "racist, anti-Semitic, hurtful, and slur-filled tweets" from 2011 that had resurfaced at the same time as "intended to be ironic [and] sarcastic" but still "wrong".
 In 2023, Roderick said he subsequently learned the resurfaced tweets were initially compiled during his 2015 campaign for Seattle City Council by an opponent.

 Roderick later stated he received a visit from Child Protective Services to verify the welfare of his daughter because of the controversy, and that they had found nothing of concern.
 In late 2023, Roderick detailed his experiences during and after the Bean Dad controversy on the Labyrinths podcast hosted by Amanda Knox.